friends at santa monica statebeach park

 View all “Near the Pier” Restaurants

-Fish the pier
+Fish the Pier

 Fishing from the Santa Monica Pier is a popular pastime with local residents and visitors alike.
 Santa Monica Pier Bait & Tackle offers gear, poles and bait for fishing in the Pacific Ocean.
 No fishing license needed.